lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

     ...
 }
 ```
 This method is quite similar to the one we saw in previous chapters.
-The difference is that we are now copying the date to a single vertices buffer, a single indices buffer and another one for the vertex weights for all the models.
-As you can see, we store that information of each of the meshes in an instance of the `VulkanMesh` class.
+The difference is that we are now copying the data to a single vertices buffer, a single indices buffer and another one for the vertex weights for all the models.
+As you can see, we store those offsets for each of the meshes in an instance of the `VulkanMesh` class.

 While we are copying the vertex data to the buffer, we also check if the model has animations an copy the weights used for the animation to a common weights buffer.
 This is done in the `loadWeightsBuffer` method.
 ```java